 OUR DAILY BREAD – Our Daily Bread is a monthly meal ministry where members of JFUMC prepare and serve a meal at the host location in Athens.
 Approximately 120 persons are fed through this ministry.
 Contact the church office for more information, or if you’d like to volunteer.

 RED BIRD MISSION – This is a Methodist supported work camp that provides varied services for the Appalachian people.
 Our church has had construction teams and dental groups provide help for the people over the past several years.
 This is a great mission trip for all ages: youth (with a parent), young adults, adults!
 There are many ways to serve at Red Bird.
 If you’d like to check them out, visit the link page.
-Save your Campbell Soup Labels as these are important to the Red Bird Mission.
-They are able to purchase many items with these labels including passenger vans.

 BOOK BAG MINISTRY & BACK-TO-SCHOOL CLOTHING – Donations of backpacks and/or listed supplies are assembled for distribution to school children in Jackson County.